Homology inclusion of complex line arrangements: Loop-linking number

 Now define

 \begin{definition} The \emph{loop-linking number} of $\A$ is the function

-defined as the restriction of $`p `o `J$ on $\TLG{\widehat{`G}}$. \end{definition} The algebraic properties of $\TLG{\widehat{`G}}$ ensure that $\mathcal{L}(\A)$ depends neither on the choice of the graphed embedding $`g$ nor on the choice of the graph ordering $`W$, see \cite[Section 3.3.1]{Cadegan2018}.
-Just~like the homology inclusion, the loop-linking number is an invariant of \emph{ordered and oriented} line arrangements, although this is not obvious from the definition. \begin{remark} The tensor linking group and loop-linking number are defined in \cite{Cadegan2018,GuervilleBalle2022} using homology with coefficients in an abelian group $G$.
-Since the graph stabiliser uses homology over $\mathbb{Z}$, we only state the definitions for this case. \end{remark}
+defined as the restriction of $`p_{\MH{\widehat{`G}}} `o `J$ on $\TLG{\widehat{`G}}{G}$. \end{definition} The algebraic properties of $\TLG{\widehat{`G}}{G}$ ensure that $\mathcal{L}_G(\A)$ depends neither on the choice of the graphed embedding $`g$ nor on the choice of the graph ordering $`W$, see \cite[Section 3.3.1]{Cadegan2018}.
+Just~like the homology inclusion, the loop-linking number is an invariant of \emph{ordered and oriented} line arrangements, although this is not obvious from the definition.

 We now establish that the homology inclusion extends the loop-linking number. \begin{theorem} Let $\A, \A' \subset \mathbb{CP}^2$ be two non-exceptional line arrangements with the same combinatorics $C$ and same graph $`G$.
-If~there exists a graph ordering $`W$ of $`G$ such that $\mathcal{J}_{`W}(\A) = \mathcal{J}_{`W}(\A')$ then necessarily $\mathcal{L}(\A) = \mathcal{L}(\A')$. \end{theorem} The tensor-linking group plays a very similar role for the loop-linking number than the graph stabiliser does for the homology inclusion.
+If~there exists a graph ordering $`W$ of $`G$ such that $\mathcal{J}_{`W}(\A) = \mathcal{J}_{`W}(\A')$ then necessarily $\mathcal{L}_G(\A) = \mathcal{L}_G(\A')$ for any abelian group $G$. \end{theorem} The tensor linking group plays a very similar role for the loop-linking number than the graph stabiliser does for the homology inclusion.
 Indeed, both are used to express the map $i_{\A}^*$ in a way that does not depend on the choice of the graphed embedding.
 However, the tensor-linking group is defined using every possible graphed embeddings.
 On the other hand, the graph stabiliser quotients out the differences between the graphed embeddings \emph{with the same graph ordering} only.
 This gives a \enquote{bigger} quotient with more possible values for the invariant, as evidenced by \cref{lem=gs-tlg}, and is the main reason why the homology inclusion extracts a finer topological information.

 The rest of the section is dedicated to the proof of \cref{thm=hom-incl-lln}.